 Those buildings have around 130 residential apartments on its 33 floors, a hotel with 250 rooms, and 61 serviced apartments.
 Additionally, it has offices of various organizations.

-The facades of the towers are like screens using more than 10,000 LED lights to lit up after the sun sets.
+The facades of the towers are like screens using more than 10,000 LED lights to lit up after the dusk.
 It shows a small display of fire and the national flag of Azerbaijan.

 Opened in 1960 during the Soviet rule, Baku Funicular is the first and the only one in the country.
 It takes you from Neftchilar Avenue to Martyr’s Alley.
-It’s a fantastic spot to have panoramic views of Baku from here.
-And admire the Flame Towers up close from here.
+It’s a fantastic spot to have panoramic views of Baku from here and admire the Flame Towers up close.

 Bibi Heybat Mosque

-Bibi Heybat Mosque, located a bit far from the historical and central touristic attractions, is an important mosque in Baku.
+Bibi Heybat Mosque, located a bit far from the touristic places to visit in Baku, is an important mosque in the city.
 What you see today, is a recreation of old mosque of the same name built by Shirvanshah in the 13th century.
 In 1936, Bolsheviks completely destroyed the mosque.

 Azerbaijan culture is known for its gorgeous carpets, therefore visiting the Carpet Museum would be on your list.
-Opened in 1967, it also is the world’s first of such museum.
+Opened in 1967, it also is the world’s first of such museums.